fttv-project/fttv/CONTRIBUTING.md

 Some errors may have auto-fixes, in which case you can run `npm run lint -- --fix` and fix the remaining errors.

-For the title of your PR, put a descriptive summary of what you changed.
+For the title of your PR, enter a descriptive and concise summary of what you changed.

 If needed, you can expand on the title in the PR description.